Image

 • A prior felony or disqualifying conviction

-• Possession by someone prohibited under state or federal law
+• Status as a prohibited person under Missouri or federal law

 Weapon crime cases in St. Ann and elsewhere across Missouri are often built on assumptions—not solid evidence.
 At Combs Waterkotte, our St. Ann, MO firearm defense lawyers attack those assumptions using defenses tailored to the facts of your case, including: